indra-labs/indra/doc/whitepaper.md

-This messaging strategy does require a constant request/reply pattern, but a node does not need to send a second request unless the response does not come back within an expected time window, or is expected to have some amount of delay.
+This messaging strategy does require a constant request/reply pattern, but a node does not need to send a second request unless the response does not come back within an expected time window, or is expected to have some amount of delay, because the return path is already plotted, and the cipher provided to the exit hop in the circuit.

 For some applications, this is fine, such as a terminal session, as while the user is not asking for anything, the